netspie/github-pro/README.md

 ## API

-Each endpoint might require an access token to perform requests successfully in case the limit count of daily requests was exceeded, otherwise it will return 403 error response.
+Each endpoint might require an access token to perform requests successfully in case the rate limit exceeded, otherwise it will return 403 error response.
+[More Info](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28).

 **Endpoints**
 <br>